Areas We Serve

 Illinois Abortion Information

 The Guttmacher lists abortion policies in Illinois as protective.
-The leaders of the state of Illinois trust women to make medical decisions for themselves and have passed legislation to ensure that all women will have access to reproductive health care, including public funding for abortion care through Illinois Medicaid.
+The leaders of the state of Illinois trust people to make informed medical decisions for themselves, and have passed legislation to ensure that everyone can have access to reproductive health care, including public funding for abortion care through Illinois Medicaid.

 Abortion policies currently in effect in Illinois include the following: